Web Item

 Response.temporaryRedirect(URI.create("${baseUrl}/browse/${issue.key}")).build()

-Make sure to select Navigate to a link as the intention setting.
+}When creating your web item, make sure to select Navigate to a link as the intention setting.

 Further examples